Frequently Asked Questions

 Do I need a referral from my veterinarian?

-While obtaining a referral is preferable, it isn't required as Utah Pet Rehab and Acupuncture Center, LLC is co-operated by a veterinarian.
-Either way we are in close contact with your regular veterinarian or veterinary specialist to integrate rehabilitation and/or acupuncture into your pet's medical treatment plan and we keep your medical team up-to-date on your pet's progress throughout the rehabilitation program.
+Obtaining a referral is not required for most services as Utah Pet Rehab and Acupuncture Center is co-operated by a veterinarian.
+We work in close contact with your primary veterinarian to integrate rehabilitation and/or acupuncture into your pet's medical treatment plan and we keep your medical team up-to-date on your pet's progress throughout the rehabilitation program.

 How do I schedule an appointment?